 Whether getting ready to enter Kindergarten, making friends and making good choices as they enter Middle School, or “launching” at the end of High School, students have particular developmental needs and families face predictable challenges.
 Special circumstances can make things harder for a student and for parents.
 Support, information, and access to resources are key to the success of each family in our community.

-The Family Services Department currently consists of five major service areas: social services, Caring Communities, homeless programs, residency and enrollment, and truancy.
+The Family Services Department currently consists of four major service areas: social services, Caring Communities, homeless programs, and truancy.

-Initiatives include the Van Iten Caring for Kids Project, KVC mental health partnership, COMBAT truancy intervention, YouthWorks, Missouri school health, site councils (Community School Model), and family support services in the areas of health, mental health and crisis intervention.
+Initiatives include the Van Iten Caring for Kids Project, Teen Parenting Support Program, COMBAT truancy intervention, Missouri school health, site councils (Community School Model), and family support services in the areas of health, mental health and crisis intervention.

 The neighborhood school is one place that every family can find what is needed to help children at each stage in life.

 Family School Liaisons (FSLs) are key support staff in every school.
 FSLs work cooperatively with students, adult family members, school staff and community partners to remove barriers that prevent students from learning.
 They provide resource information and referrals for families who have specific needs such as health care, emergency assistance, or counseling.
 They use a strengths-based, holistic service approach that engages families as partners in the process of helping their student succeed.
 In addition to addressing specific concerns, FSLs offer preventive, proactive services to families centered on developmental information, family life cycle information, and topics such as safety, physical and mental health, and family fun.

 Through a partnership with the Children’s Trust Fund, the Independence School District offers support and information to teenage students who are pregnant or parenting.
 Case management, community resources, and ongoing support help teens cope with the many challenges and stresses of parenting.
 Key aspects of the program help teens remain in school and progress toward graduation.
 The program is located at Truman High School and is open to students throughout the school district.